latex3/luaotfload/luaotfload-tool.rst

 --prefer-texmf, -p      Organize the file name database in a way so
                         that it prefer fonts in the *TEXMF* tree over system fonts if they are installed in both.
+--max-fonts=N           Process at most *N* font files, including fonts
+                        already indexed in the count.
 --formats=EXTENSIONS    Extensions of the font files to index.
                         Where *EXTENSIONS* is a comma-separated list of supported file extensions (otf, ttf, ttc,